Swizec/intro-to-react-workshop/src/pages/2-your-first-component.md

 ## Practical exercise

 Go into the project you created with `create-react-app` in the last section and move header stuff into a new component.
-Replace the body with a new `<DancingTree>` component that renders a 1028x600 `<svg>`.

 # State, Props, and Unidirectional data flow